openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

                         recognition model (decoder part).
   -i "<path>"           Required.
 Input to process.
   -d "<device>", --device "<device>"
                         Optional.
-Specify the target device to infer on: CPU, GPU, FPGA, HDDL or MYRIAD.
+Specify the target device to infer on, i.e. CPU, GPU.
                         The demo will look for a suitable plugin for device specified (by default, it is CPU).
+Please refer to OpenVINO documentation for the list of devices supported by the model.
   -l "<absolute_path>", --cpu_extension "<absolute_path>"
                         Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementation.